LGBTQ Genealogy – Part 15a

 Happy Pride Month Everyone!!

 This is a month to honor all LGBTQ+ folk past, present, and future.
-As genealogists and family historians when we come across someone in our trees that raises our rainbow flag/gaydar, then we should pay attention to that tingling, and follow it through.
-This LGBTQ Genealogy Blog […]
+As genealogists and family historians, when we encounter individuals in our family trees that raise our rainbow flag or set off our “gaydar,” it’s crucial to pay attention to that intuition and delve deeper. […]

 LGBTQ Genealogy – Part 7